legovaer/docs/cookbooks/using_spin_functions_for_slow_tests.rst

-Using spin functions for slow tests
+Using Spin Functions for Slow Tests
 ===================================